neilm-fourjs/njm_demo/gbc/README.md

 * get.sh : script I'm using to copy the customization files from the FGLASDIR folder to my git repo location.
 * njm_demo.html : File I place in my <webroot>/gbc/ folder on my web server - custom page redirected to on app close.
 * packit.sh : script to pack the customization files into a tgz for easy coping to my GBC dev environment.
+* njm_cust1/ : Core folder for my GBC Red customization files
+* njm_cust2/ : Core folder for my GBC Teal customization files
-* njm_cust/ : Core folder for my GBC customization files
+* njm_cust3/ : Core folder for my GBC Orange customization files
-* njm_cust/js : Javascript files ( see below )
+* njm_custX/js : Javascript files ( see below )
-* njm_cust/locales : Copy of default - nothing here has be changed.
+* njm_custX/locales : Copy of default - nothing here has be changed.
-* njm_cust/resources/img : Customer gbc_logo and my app logo
+* njm_custX/resources/img : Customer gbc_logo and my app logo
-* njm_cust/sass : SCSS files ( see below )
+* njm_custX/sass : SCSS files ( see below )
-* theme.scss.json : My default 'Red' theme.
-* theme.scss.json.teal : An alernative 'Teal' theme.
+* screenshots : Screen shot images for this readme.md
+* set_cust : Script to switch symbolic links for customX.json and distX for active customization

 --------------------------------------------------------------------------------
 ## 2. Setting up GWC-JS dev prerequisites